 Museum of Edinburgh

 Located behind Moray House School of Education, the Museum of Edinburgh looks unassuming on the outside, with a rust-coloured building that’s not as grand as many museums.
 Still, inside, you’ll find a whole other world of treasures, not least a wide range of decorative arts, including beautifully carved glass, intricate silver, costumes, longcase clocks and 18th-century Scottish ceramics.
 And long cabinet clocks, as well as 18th-century Scottish ceramics.
-The various silverware tableware, in particular, looks very fine.
 In addition to some of the permanent collections, the museum hosts regular exhibitions, and there is usually no admission fee.
 If you want to find some free things to see in Edinburgh, don’t miss it.

 Edinburgh International Festival

-The much-anticipated Edinburgh International Festival returns for its 77th anniversary from 2-25 August.
-This year’s theme is ‘Rituals That Unite Us’.
+Edinburgh International Festival is one of the best things to do in Edinburgh, attracting millions of visitors every year.
 This year’s theme is ‘Rituals That Unite Us’, and more than 2,000 artists from 42 countries across the globe will take to the Edinburgh Festival stage to showcase the very best in opera, dance, music and theatre.
 Many of these performances will have their UK and world premieres in Edinburgh.
-The 2024 Edinburgh International Festival will have many unique highlights, such as the Lazy Couch Concerts and VR performances that will literally ‘get you stuck in’ to the music.
-You’ll also have the chance to watch rehearsals up close or participate in post-show talks to learn more about the artists and the stories behind their work.

 Edinburgh Festival Fringe

-From the Royal Mile to St Andrew Square, from street corners to pubs and theatres, from exploring popular themes such as racial identity to harking back to traditional cultures, from creative magic and juggling to hilarious stand-up comedy, the Edinburgh Festival Fringe is blossoming.
+From the Royal Mile to St Andrew Square, from street corners to pubs and theatres, from exploring popular themes such as racial identity to harking back to traditional cultures, from creative magic and juggling to hilarious stand-up comedy, the Edinburgh Festival Fringe is a national carnival event in Edinburgh.
 The world’s biggest folk arts festival, also known as the Fringe, is full of avant-garde creative arts programmes that anyone can attend and watch.

 Edinburgh International Book Festival